These easy one-bowl, no-chill Snickerdoodles are crispy around the edges, soft and chewy at the centers, and so so good.

 Can You Make Snickerdoodles Without Cream of Tartar?

 Yes and no and probably.
 For *this* recipe, yes.
 What comes out of the oven will still be a fully functional cookie–but they will lack that tangy snickerdoodle flavor, still delicious, but not a quite a snickerdoodle, so also no.

 For other snickerdoodle recipes, probably.
 Cream of tartar does more than just add flavor.
 It also acts as a leavener when combined with baking soda, so omitting it can change the texture of your finished product.
 The cookie will probably still come out okay, but the texture may be altered.

-To Freeze Baked Cookies: Transfer them to an airtight container or freezer bag and freeze for up to 2 months.
-Cookies can be eaten frozen right out of the freezer or set on the counter to defrost.
+To Freeze Baked Cookies: Transfer the cookies to an airtight container or freezer bag and freeze for up to 2 months.
+Cookies can be eaten frozen right out of the freezer or set on the counter for about 15 minutes to defrost.

-To Reheat Frozen Cookie Dough: Preheat oven to 400°F and place frozen cookie dough on a cookie sheet lined with parchment paper or silicone baking mat.
+To Bake Frozen Cookie Dough: Preheat oven to 400°F and place frozen cookie dough on a cookie sheet lined with parchment paper or silicone baking mat.
 Bake for 8 to 11 minutes.

 More Favorite Cookie Recipes

 This recipe makes 24 small cookies.
 If you prefer regular-size cookies, the recipe will make a dozen.
 For the larger cookies, simply extend the baking time by 1 to 2 minutes.

 - ¼ cup (2oz) salted butter softened*

 - 1 teaspoon vanilla extract